QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-23-mapping_ModLevelData.md

  - Briefing Biographies
  - Briefing Timeline

- > By default, if you don't include a MLD for your level, the game will create on at run time based on the file name and display it in the levels list.
+ > By default, if you don't include a MLD for your level, the game will create one at run time based on the file name and display it in the levels list.
  > That also includes the default Objectives; BringOrderToChaos and RescueAllCivilians.
  {: .prompt-info }